yugabyte/yugabyte-db/docs/content/preview/releases/_index.md

   </li>
 </ul>

-The supported release series for YugabyteDB and YugabyteDB Anywhere include Long-term support (LTS) and standard-term support (STS).
+YugabyteDB and YugabyteDB Anywhere have three kinds of releases:

+- Stable, with Long-term support (LTS)
+- Stable, with Standard-term support (STS)
+- Preview, with no official support

-Preview releases, which include features under active development, are also available.
-Preview releases are recommended for development and testing only.
+Preview releases, which include features under active development are recommended for development and testing only.

 For details about the differences between the release series, see [Release versioning](versioning/).

-### Release support policy
+### Stable Release support policy

-The type of YugabyteDB release series you are running determines its support timelines.
+For Stable releases, the LTS or STS designation determines its support timelines.

 **LTS** release series receive maintenance updates for at least 2 years (730 days) from the first release date of the minor release.
+Extended support (defined below) is provided for an additional 180 days.
+As a result, 2.5 years of support is provided in total.

 **STS** release series receive maintenance updates for at least 1 year (365 days) from the first release date of the minor release.

-LTS and STS release series are both subject to the following support and EOL timelines:
+Extended support (defined below) is provided for an additional 180 days.
+As a result, 1.5 years of support is provided in total.

-* **Extended support:** Following the maintenance support period, Yugabyte will provide support for at least an additional 180 days subject to the following guidelines:
+* **Extended support:** Following the maintenance update period, Yugabyte will provide support for at least an additional 180 days subject to the following guidelines:
   * Updates and Upgrades will not be made to the minor release.
   * Yugabyte will direct Customers to existing Updates and workarounds applicable to the reported case.
   * Yugabyte may direct Customers to Upgrade to a current release if a workaround does not exist.